matthiasdemuzere/w2w/JOSS/paper.md

 # Integration in WRF's preprocessing
-@ANDREA: Can you write a small text where this tool sits within WRF's typical workflow?
+**@ ANDREA**: Can you write a small text where this tool sits within WRF's typical workflow?
 Thereby indicating:

-* what a user needs to do after running the tool (eg. renaming netcdf outputs)
+* what a user needs to do after running the tool (eg. renaming netcdf outputs, what WRF tools to launch etc ...)
 * indicate what namelist settings are required?

 Perhaps it would make sense to have a schematic, similar to the first half of this Figure \autoref{fig:wrf_workflow}, available from [Meyer and Riechert (2019)](https://doi.org/10.1016/j.envsoft.2018.10.018)?